-Previously, Hong Kong domiciled funds would take the form of unit trusts, and corporate form open-ended funds were not possible due to capital reduction restrictions under the Companies Ordinance.
+Previously, Hong Kong domiciled funds would take the form of unit trusts, and corporate form openended funds were not possible due to capital reduction restrictions under the Companies Ordinance.
 Relevant amendments to the Securities and Futures Ordinance have come into effect in July 2018, allowing Hong Kong licensed managers to set up a Hong Kong open-ended investment fund in the corporate form with legal personality and limited liability.
 Specifically, the legislation provides the flexibility to vary share capital and the creation and cancellation of shares in order to meet investors' requests for subscriptions for and withdrawals of capital from the fund, subject to its instrument of incorporation.
 Legislation also provides for segregation of liability between sub-funds that may be established within an open-ended fund company.

 Besides the potential of adopting the open-ended fund company structure for retail funds, in the private funds space, profits tax exemptions have been introduced for Hong Kong open-ended funds alongside existing exemptions that are available for offshore funds (subject to meeting relevant conditions).
-Furthermore, it is worth noting that legislative process is underway for a Bill to amend the profits tax exemption overall that is expected to result in a level playing field and removing ring-fencing features, due to pressure from the international tax community.
+Furthermore, effective April 2019 Hong Kong tax law has been amended to provide for the profits tax exemption to be applicable to funds overall resulting in a level playing field for offshore and domestic funds, removing ring-fencing features due to pressure from the international tax community.
 Going forward, regardless of their location of central management and control, their size or the purpose that they serve, all funds operating in Hong Kong may potentially enjoy profits tax exemption for transactions in specified assets subject to meeting certain conditions.
 In principle, such fund can also enjoy profits tax exemption from its investment in both overseas and local private companies.

-Conversely, Hong Kong may be an attractive option for fund managers as a jurisdiction where commercial and operational presence for fund management business is established, in light of the economic substance legislation enacted by various offshore jurisdictions (including the Cayman Islands and the British Virgin Islands) effective 1 January 2019.
-Under an environment where there may be a review and preference for onshore versus
+Hong Kong can be an attractive option for fund managers as a jurisdiction where commercial and operational presence for fund management business is established, also in the context of the economic substance legislation enacted by various offshore jurisdictions (including the Cayman Islands and the British Virgin Islands) effective 1 January 2019.
+Under an environment where there may be a review and preference for onshore versus offshore jurisdictions as a choice of domicile, tax residency and place of business, Hong Kong has a growing list of double tax agreements (currently around 40) and has updated its tax legislation to be more in line with current international fiscal policies.